Follicular Thyroid Cancer

 There are several types of tests that may be used for diagnosing thyroid cancer prior to establishing its specific type.
 In addition to physical examination, some of these tests include:

 When any of the above-mentioned tests suggest that cancer is present, surgery typically follows.
 In order to make an accurate diagnosis of follicular thyroid cancer, the thyroid mass must be removed.
 That’s because follicular thyroid cancer is considered a “well-differentiated” cancer, which means that its cells look similar to normal, healthy cells.

 Follicular thyroid cancer diagnosis at Moffitt Cancer Center

-Moffitt’s Thyroid Clinic that provides a rapid response assessment of thyroid nodules, with all diagnostic testing conducted on the same day and results available within a week.
-With the streamlined evaluation process at our clinic, Moffitt patients are diagnosed faster, allowing for earlier treatment and a higher quality of life.
+Moffitt’s Thyroid Clinic provides a streamlined evaluation process at our clinic, allowing for earlier treatment and a higher quality of life.